jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 ## Viewing commands
 ### cat

 This command simply outputs its input stream \(or the filename you give it\).
 As you saw in the previous section.
-As most commands, if you do not give an input to it, it will read the data from the keyboard.
+As with most commands, if you do not give input to it, it will read the data from the keyboard.

 ```text
 jadi@funlife:~/w/lpic/101$ cat > mydata